ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

     - Using `c2x` and `vesta`, visualise the structures for Methane, Ethane and Ethene yourself.

     - Run a total energy calculation for ethane and ethene using `pw.x` as you did for methane.
-How do the eigenvalues compare between the molecules?
+How do the energy eigenvalues compare between the molecules?

     ??? success "Answer"
         The eigenvalues are printed in eV.
 Methane, ethane and ethene have a different number of eigenvalues as shown below.